Iggosav/manual_testing_portofolio/Final Project/README.md

 The detailed report is available here:[Story.csv](Final Project/Story.csv).
 The test cases with steps can be viewed here: [Story.csv](Final Project/Story.csv) Bugs have been created based on the failed tests.
-The complete bug reports can be found here: [Final Project/Story.csv]()
+The complete bug reports can be found here: [Story.csv]()

 # Testing section